10 Best Water Filters Tested and Fully Reviewed

 Not only is the water filters, but also purified to be rid of viruses like Rotavirus and Hepatitis A. That makes it a great option for those going on long trips in the backcountry, or out of the country.

 Can drink right from the source

-Accessories included to drink water from a distance for collect water for later
+Accessories for drinking water from a distance or collect water for later

 Compatible with hydration packs